basalt-plateau/foam_pet_2/readme.md

 A pet on an offline machine (such as a laptop or desktop)
 can interact with https://foam.pet

-By doing so, ultra secure Aptos (APT) transactions can happen.
+By doing so, ultra safe Aptos (APT) transactions can happen.
 https://aptosfoundation.org

 Both machines need a camera (bionic eye) and screen.